John-Kostick/vzome-sharing/_posts/2024-01-14-Triakis-Tetrahedron-Construction-12-27-46.md

   Step 2 is to connect the origin to the center of each type of edge with a strut, as shown in Scene titled  "Cross Products."

   Step 3 is to build a strut that is perpendicular both to the edge and to the radial strut from the origin to the strut midpoint.
-This can be seen as constructing a tangent to a sphere that all the midpoints lie on the surface of.
+This can be seen as constructing a tangent to a sphere [Midsphere](https://en.wikipedia.org/wiki/Midsphere) that all the midpoints lie on the surface of.
 The simplest way to do this is to use the Cross Product tool in the Construct menu.
+Thus the edges of both the Truncated Tetrahedron and the Triakis Tetrahedron are tangents to the same midsphere.

   Step 4 is to apply symmetry tool to the Cross Products, and find intersection points centered above each indicated face of the Archimedean Dual.
 This is illustrated in Scene titled "Cross Products intersecting."